Generation of Indoor Open Street Maps for Robot Navigation from CAD Files: Abstract

 \section{Abstract}

-The deployment of autonomous mobile robots is predicated on the availability of environmental maps, yet conventional generation via SLAM (Simultaneous Localization and Mapping) suffers from significant limitations in time, labor, and robustness, particularly in dynamic, large-scale indoor environments where map obsolescence can lead to critical localization failures.
-To address these challenges, this paper presents a complete and automated system for converting architectural Computer-Aided Design (CAD) files into a hierarchical topometric OpenStreetMap (OSM) representation, tailored for robust life-long robot navigation.
-Our core methodology involves a multi-stage pipeline that first isolates key structural layers from the raw CAD data and then employs an AreaGraph-based topological segmentation to partition the building layout into a hierarchical graph of navigable spaces.
-This process yields a comprehensive and semantically rich map, further enhanced by automatically associating textual labels from the CAD source and cohesively merging multiple building floors into a unified, topologically-correct model.
-By leveraging the permanent structural information inherent in CAD files, our system circumvents the inefficiencies and fragility of SLAM, offering a practical and scalable solution for deploying robots in complex indoor spaces.
-The software is encapsulated within an intuitive Graphical User Interface (GUI) to facilitate practical use.
-The code and dataset are available at \url{https://github.com/jiajiezhang7/osmAG-from-cad}.
+The deployment of autonomous mobile robots is predicated on the availability of accurate environmental maps.
+While Simultaneous Localization and Mapping (SLAM) is standard for initial state estimation, maintaining consistent, semantically rich maps in dynamic indoor environments remains a challenge for long-term operations.
+To address this, this paper presents a complete and automated system for converting architectural Computer-Aided Design (CAD) files into a hierarchical topometric OpenStreetMap (OSM) representation.
+Instead of replacing on-board sensing, our approach leverages the permanent architectural layout as a static structural prior to enhance navigation robustness.
+Our core methodology involves a multi-stage pipeline that first isolates key structural layers from raw CAD data and then employs an AreaGraph-based topological segmentation to partition the building layout into navigable spaces.
+This process yields a comprehensive map, further enriched by a novel heuristic text-to-room association algorithm and an automated multi-floor fusion mechanism that ensures vertical topological connectivity.
+We validate the system on a diverse dataset of 24 floor plans and, crucially, demonstrate its system-level utility in real-world robotic tasks.
+Experiments confirm that the generated structural priors effectively support efficient global path planning and robust localization, offering a practical and scalable solution for life-long robot deployments.
+The software is encapsulated within an intuitive Graphical User Interface (GUI) and is open-sourced at \url{https://anonymous.4open.science/r/osmAG-from-cad-7D01/}.